kshirdon/magiceightball/README.md

 ## Architecture
 Below is the architecture overview of the Watson Conversation (WCS) Lab.
-This architecture is consistent with the reference implementations of WCS for cloud native applications using microservices.
+This architecture is consistent with the reference implementations of WCS for cloud native applications using microservices.  <Diagram will be provided in future revision>
 ![Architecture Overview](/images/wk2-arch-overview.png)